Al Llamado del Tiburón | The Call of the Shark

 35 freed sharks from long lines (watch the Shark Diaries

-Promotion, survey studies and training for the locals in the area
+Promotion, survey studies, scientific studies and training for the locals in the area

 Location of Project